 Moving to Austria

-Austria is an EU state; it is also one of the founding members of the Organisation for Economic Co-operation and Development (OECD).
-With a high standard of living, a range of expat jobs to choose from, and an impressive selection of extra-mural activities on offer, Austria is an ideal expat destination.
+Austria is an EU state with a high standard of living and a range of expat jobs to choose from, making it an ideal expat destination.
 Further solidifying its appeal is the friendly and welcoming attitude that Austrians have toward expats.

-All the major cities as well as the rest of the country have efficient and well-maintained public transport facilities.
+Austria is renowned for its efficient and well-maintained public transport facilities.
 Trains are the easiest means of travel between cities, while buses connect many of the smaller towns to the main rail network.
-This integrated transport system is the easiest way to get around Austria and ensures that expats can commute easily and affordably using public amenities.
+This integrated transport system is the easiest way to get around Austria and ensures that expats have access to easy and affordable travel.
 Motor vehicles are also popular and Austria’s road network is extensive, connecting the country to all of its neighbours.
 High-speed motorways (Autobahn) are also easily accessible.

 Healthcare in Austria is of the standard that most Western expats are familiar with.
 The system is funded by a number of compulsory public insurance schemes and it covers the entire population.
 Most of Austria’s well-equipped hospitals are owned by the government, and although there are some private hospitals and facilities available, they are typically used for elective surgery rather than life-threatening conditions.
-Expats that are EU citizens can get access to treatment provided that they have a European Health Insurance Card, while those from outside the EU should arrange alternative health insurance for the initial few months of their time in Austria.
+Expats that are EU citizens can get access to treatment provided that they have a European Health Insurance Card while those from outside the EU should arrange for temporary health insurance until they are officially registered and covered by the Austrian public health system.